-The financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Entity has incurred a loss of AED 6,935,178 (2023: AED 3,422,709) during the year.
+The financial statements have been prepared on a going concern basis, which contemplates the realisation of assets and the satisfaction of liabilities in the normal course of business.
+The Entity has incurred a loss of AED 6,633,562 (2024: AED 6,935,178) during the year.
 However, the financial statements has been prepared on going concern basis as the management is actively pursuing measures to improve the performance of the Entity that will enable it to generate adequate resources to meet its financial obligations from its own internally generated resources.
 Accordingly, these financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might be necessary should the Entity be unable to continue as a going concern since the Entity's shareholders have committed to provide such financial support as may be required to enable the Entity to meet its debts and obligations as they fall due.
+Hence, these financial statements have been prepared on a going concern basis.

-4 New standards and amendments
+3 New standards and amendments